silk-us/terraform-provider-silk/docs/README.md

 # Silk Provider

-The Silk Provider exposes resources to interfact with a Silk server.
+The Silk Provider exposes resources to interact with a Silk server.

 ## Example Usage